rashmi1311/art-gal-mgmt-sys/README.md

 \* *This repository uses Oracle as the database.
 You may use any other database, but in that case, you would need to make appropriate changes in the code.*

-\** *You may need to install cx_Oracle library and other libraries as well, like tkinter etc. You may check the imports at the top of the first cell in the `.ipynb` file and install them accordingly.*
+\** *You may need to install cx_Oracle module and other libraries/modules as well, like tkinter etc. You may check the imports at the top of the first cell in the `.ipynb` file and install them accordingly.*

 ## References